Aj22122003/POWER-BI-SALES-DASHBOARD/README.md

 Data analysis practice for students and professionals

 🧠 Insights Gained
-Office Supplies contributed the most to total sales.
+-Office Supplies contributed the most to total sales.

-Consumer segment dominates sales volume.
+-Consumer segment dominates sales volume.

-COD is the most used payment mode.
+-COD is the most used payment mode.

-Profitability and sales peak during November and December.
+-Profitability and sales peak during November and December.

 👤 Author
 Ajinkya Kutarmare